TMS - English version

 - Workers, returning to their home country, are not eligible for funding

-- People, that are particularly affected by unemployment as well as the Corona pandemic (such as persons with disabilities, artists, single parents, persons not in education, employment or training - NEETS).
+- People, that are or were particularly affected by unemployment as well as the Corona pandemic (such as persons with disabilities, artists, single parents, persons not in education, employment or training - NEETS).

 - Small and medium-sized enterprises (SMEs) in Germany, which face difficulties filling their vacancies.